tomaskala/website/content/posts/cryptopals-set-5.md

 ---
 title: "Cryptopals - Set 5"
-date: 2026-08-09T21:31:54+02:00
+date: 2026-08-24T16:40:54+02:00
-draft: true
 ---

-The fourth set of the [cryptopals](https://cryptopals.com/) challenges is different from the previous.
-It starts by exploring the famous Diffie-Hellman key exchange, followed by playing with the Secure Remote Password (SRP) protocol, and ends with some RSA.
+The fifth set of the [cryptopals](https://cryptopals.com/) challenges is different from the previous, because we now switch from symmetric to asymmetric cryptography.
+We start by exploring the Diffie-Hellman key exchange and a closely related protocol, Secure Remote Password.
+Towards the end we implement and explore RSA; this is a bridge to the following set where we will see RSA much more.

 As always, my solutions can be found on [GitHub](https://github.com/tomaskala/cryptopals).